fsharp/fsharp.org/use/windows/index.md

 1. Install the free standalone F# compiler tools, following _Option 1_ above or _Option 3_ below.
 2. Install [Xamarin Studio](http://xamarin.com/studio) or [MonoDevelop](http://monodevelop.com) for Windows
-3. Install the F# Addin for Xamarin Studio or MonoDevelop from Tools --> Add-in Manager --> Gallery.

-   If no addins appear, press "Refresh" on the "Updates" tab of the Add-in Manager.

 <br />